Carrie Underwood: 2020–2021: Find Your Path, My Gift, and My Savior

 At the 56th Academy of Country Music Awards, Underwood received one nomination for Video of the Year, "Hallelujah" featuring John Legend; she performed a medley of songs from My Savior, with a guest appearance by CeCe Winans.
 The video for "Hallelujah" also received two nominations and one win at the 2021 CMT Music Awards.
 Underwood received four nominations at the 2021 Billboard Music Awards, and one win, Top Christian Album, for My Gift.
 Needtobreathe released "I Wanna Remember", a duet track with Underwood, and its music video in May.
 They gave the debut performance of the song at the CMT Music Awards in June.
 Underwood's Las Vegas residency, Reflection, launched in December 2021, in collaboration with Resorts World Las Vegas.
 Due to high demand, Underwood added six more shows, extending the residency through April 2022.

 Underwood collaborated with Dan + Shay on a cover of "Only Us" for the soundtrack album of the 2021 film adaptation of Dear Evan Hansen that was released as a single on September 3, 2021.
 She also appeared on the duet single "If I Didn't Love You", with Jason Aldean, the third collaboration of the year for Underwood.
 The single spent two weeks at number one atop the Billboard's Country Airplay chart.
-The pair debuted the live televised performance of the song at the 55th annual Country Music Association awards, where Underwood received a nomination for Entertainer of the Year.
-On November 21, Underwood scored two more wins at the American Music Awards, making her one of the most-awarded artists in the show's history.
+The pair debuted the live televised performance of the song at the 55th Annual Country Music Association Awards, where Underwood received a nomination for Entertainer of the Year.
+On November 21, Underwood scored two more wins at the American Music Awards of 2021, making her one of the most-awarded artists in the show's history.
 She and Aldean again performed their duet at the ceremony.
 In July, Underwood was the closing headliner at Nashville's CMA Summer Jam, which included a performance with Dwight Yoakam, with the event airing in September in place of the canceled CMA Music Fest.

 In November, Underwood released "Stretchy Pants", a comedic holiday single benefitting the Nashville-based organization, The Store, which provides free shopping for qualifying families.
-The same day, she was announced as a headliner for ABC's CMA Country Christmas special airing on November 29.
-On November 25, she performed "Favorite Time of Year" live from Nashville as part of Macy's Thanksgiving Day Parade.
+She was a headliner for CMA Country Christmas airing on November 29.
+On November 25, she performed "Favorite Time of Year" live from Nashville, Tennessee, as part of Macy's Thanksgiving Day Parade.
 On December 1, Underwood was one of several performers for the annual Rockefeller Center Christmas Tree lighting ceremony.
 She performed two songs, including "Let There Be Peace" from the My Gift album.
-Underwood received two Grammy nominations for the 64th Grammy Awards, winning one for Best Gospel Album for My Savior when they aired in April 2022.
+Underwood received two Grammy nominations for the 64th Annual Grammy Awards, winning one for Best Gospel Album for My Savior when they aired in April 2022.

 On March 7, Underwood won one ACM award, Single of the Year, for her collaboration with Jason Aldean, "If I Didn't Love You", also joining him to perform the song.